Solution For Weak Wi-Fi in One Room

 To solve this problem of weak Wi-Fi to one room, powerline adapters are an ideal solution.
 They consist of a kit or pair of adapters, one of which you plug in and connect to your router, and the other of which you plug in and connect to your device.
 The two plugs then communicate using the existing electrical circuitry of the house, delivering a strong wired internet connection to any room in the house you want.

 The TP Link Nano TL-PA4010 Kit model is an entry level, best selling no nonsense powerline adapter model with just one ethernet port and no passthrough.
-Click here to view on Amazon.
-It will provide a solid, wired ethernet connection to your router using the existing electrical wiring of your house.
-See our full review of the product and our Powerline Adapters page.
-Our Product Comparison Table compares all the wired and wireless powerline adapter models at a glance by feature and functionality.
+Click to view on our powerline page, plus links to more advanced models from different retailers.

 Wired connections are just preferable; videos play smoother, games don’t lag and pages load faster on wired connections.
 The browsing experience is just more reliable and speedier on wired connections.